ventunobtc/video-youtube/Ross-Ulbricht-Miami-Bitcoin-Conference/en/ch001-Ross-Ulbricht-Miami-Bitcoin-Conference.md

  Yess.
 All right.
  Hello, this is Ross Ulrich calling you today from prison from a maximum security federal penitentiary.
- We don't have much time together today, and i don't know if i'll get another chance to tal to you like this.
+ We don't have much time together today, and I don't know if I'll get another chance to talk to you like this.
- Say as much as i can, but when it's time to go, i'll have to hang up and ho back to my cell.
+ I'll say as much as I can, but when it's time to go, I'll have to hang up and ho back to my cell.
  I have lost my freedom.
  That's what i want to talk to you about today.
  I want you to understand what